kengraf/nadialin/website/docs/hunter_readme.md

 > Rules are not necessarily sacred, principles are. - Franklin D. Roosevelt

 > I follow three rules: Do the right thing, do the best you can, and always show people you care. - Lou Holtz
 - The machines you are given will die at the end of the event sooooo....
-Yes you can: __rm -rf /__ or __:(){ :|:& };:__ but, do you really want to?
-Destorying things will only take away your opprotunity to score more points.
+Yes you can: `rm -rf /` or `:(){ :|:& };:` but it not in your best interest.
+Destroying things will only take away your opportunity to score more points.

 > "Hell, there are no rules here - we're trying to accomplish something." - Thomas A. Edison
 - Feel free to experiment, no one is going to be upset at the end of the event if a machine is not working.

 ## Creating your backdoor
 - The event determines the virtual machine size, OS, and command shell.
 The default is t2.micro, running AWS Linux 2023, and /bin/bash
-- Your can assume the following commands have run prior to backdoors being defined:
+- You can assume the OS is current and fully patched.
+- Your backdoor will be appended to the following shell script that runs as root:
 ```
-yum update -y
-yum upgrade =y
+  # Setup web server
 yum install -y nginx
 /bin/systemctl start nginx.service

+# Run loop of squads
+names=(bear)
+for squad in "${squads[@]}"; do
+  create_"$squad"
+  remove_"$squad"
+  test_"$squad"
+done
 ```

-&& yum upgrade" has been run and the
-- Create a shell script with two functions.
-One to load your backdoor and the other to test if the backdoor is still working.
-Example assuming you are the bear squad.
+- You need to create three shell functions.
+Using "bear" from above as an example:
 ```
-# This script runs as root and can assume a user with your squad name has already been created
 create_bear() {
+    # you might want a way to login! :-)
+    useradd --password $(openssl passwd passwordsAREwrong) bear
-    pushd /home/bear
+    pushd /home
-    # Do your thing(s)
+    chmod 755 bear
+    cd bear
+    mkdir .ssh
+    cd .ssh
+    ssh-keygen -t rsa -b 1024 -f scoring_rsa -N ""
+    cp scoring_rsa.pub authorized_keys
+    chmod 440 scoring_rsa
+    cd ..
+    chown -R bear:bear .
     popd
 }
 test_bear() {
   if grep -q "string" "file"; then